-In the event of a failure of the first-attempt at the Summative Written Examination, a thorough review of the student's performance in the program will occur (e.g., didactic courses, clinical experience evaluations, professionalism evaluations, performance according to competencies).
+In the event of a failure of the first attempt at the Summative Written Examination, a thorough review of the student's performance in the Program will occur (e.g., didactic courses, clinical experience evaluations, professionalism evaluations, performance according to competencies).
 Using all of these data points, the student will begin a formal remediation plan specific to the student's needs.
 Following formal remediation, the student will have the ability to retake the exam one (1) time, no sooner than 60 days after the first attempt (per PAEA policy).
-Failure to pass the written examination after the second attempt, may result in dismissal from the program.
+Failure to pass the written examination after the second attempt will require that the student participate in an intensive, individualized coaching plan designed to enhance their medical knowledge before being eligible to graduate and sit for the PA National Certifying Examination (PANCE).
+The student's graduation date will be delayed, as will the ability to sit for the PANCE, until such time as Program requirements are successfully met.
+Program requirements that must be met after a second failure of the Summative Written Exam include, but are not limited to, adherence to the individualized coaching plan, and completion of NCCPA practice exams until such time as the student scores within the "green" category overall.